serverlessworkflow/specification/dsl.md

 *Example: If the task is a function call that only needs a subset of the workflow input, a transformation can be applied to provide only those fields needed for the function to execute.*

 5. **Transform Task Output**
 After completing the task, its output can be transformed before passing it to the next task or storing it in the workflow context.
 Transformations are applied using the `output.as` runtime expression.
-It evaluates on the raw task output and defaults to the identity expression, which leaves the output unchanged.
+It evaluates the raw task output and defaults to the identity expression, which leaves the output unchanged.
 Its result will be input for the next task.

 *Example: If the task returns a large dataset, a transformation can be applied to retain only the relevant results needed for subsequent tasks.*